 4. Emerging infections during the 1980s such as HIV, and the human response to them in the form of immune disease followed almost always by death may have contributed to the excess male mortality during the 1980s and early 1990s, when AIDS diagnoses were more common among men than women (eg males accounted for 82.4% of all persons with AIDS during the period from 1993 to 1995).
 The 30-39 year old age group represented the largest proportion of the total number of people diagnosed with AIDS during 1993-1995 (45.2% of the total… 40-49 year olds represented 26.2% of the total and 20-29 year olds represented 16.9% of total diagnoses in that period) (18) and protective therapy against the development of the immune disease was not yet widely available.
-The incidence of deaths among adults with AIDS reached a peak in 1995 and has declined dramatically since then (21)
+The incidence of deaths among adults with AIDS reached a peak in 1995 and has declined dramatically since then (21).

 5. Unemployment may also have played a role across the past 80 years in excess male mortality, affecting young men most.
 Granados et al reported in 2014 that employees who lose their jobs are at an increased risk of death, and Blakeley et al reported in 2003 that being unemployed was associated with a twofold to threefold increased relative risk of death due to suicide compared to those who were employed (22,23) though neither study claimed to make a causal link, and Lundin et al reported in 2010 that in Sweden the association that they observed between unemployment and mortality may have been confounded by mental health problems, behavioural risk factors and socio-economic position (24).

-To our knowledge this is the first study of historical trends in the sex differences in life expectancy in the USA, but our observations are consistent with other recent studies.
+[SUGGEST NEW SUBSECTION HERE] To our knowledge this is the first study of historical trends in the sex differences in life expectancy in the USA, but our observations are consistent with other recent studies.
 Mayhew and Smith reported in 2014 that there is evidence that the life expectancy difference between men and women is lessening in England and Wales, suggesting that the difference is not a natural or biological difference.
 While it is typical to think of elder nursing homes full of women with few men surviving as long, this may be changing for the next cohort to arrive into the oldest age groups.
-On the other hand, if the excess mortality among young men that we report continues or increases then this may affect the life expectancy of subsequent cohorts, reversing the trend once again.
+However, if the excess mortality among young men continues or increases then this may affect the life expectancy of subsequent cohorts, reversing the trend once again.

+NEW SUBSECTION: LIMITATIONS

 There are some limitations to this study.
-First, we present the visualisations as a way to identify trends in very large datasets, but we do not promote one of the 5 possible hypotheses over another.
+First, we present the visualisations as a way to identify trends in very large datasets, but we do not promote one of the five possible hypotheses over another.

+It is possible that male death reporting was more refined earlier on, and that the data for women became more refined during the study period, which would affect these data and the comparability of male and female data, but this would likely have resulted in rounded estimates for age at death for women in the earlier decades, and would not have changed the results that we report here.